NCAS-CMS/cf-python/docs/beta/_sources/performance.rst.txt

 Partitioning
 ^^^^^^^^^^^^

-To maximise looping efficiency, array partitioning preserves as much as is possible the faster varying (inner) dimensions' sizes in each of the sub-arrays.
+Data partitioning preserves as much as is possible the faster varying (inner) dimensions' sizes in each of the sub-arrays.

 **Examples**

-   If an array with shape (2, 4, 6) is partitioned into 2 partitions then both sub-arrays will have shape (1, 4, 6).
+* If an array with shape (2, 4, 6) is partitioned into 2 partitions
+  then both sub-arrays will have shape (1, 4, 6).

-   If the same array is partitioned into 4 partitions then all four sub-arrays will have shape (1, 2, 6).
+* If the same array is partitioned into 4 partitions then all four sub-arrays will have shape (1, 2, 6).

-   If the same array is partitioned into 8 partitions then all eight sub-arrays will have shape (1, 2, 3).
+* If the same array is partitioned into 8 partitions then all eight sub-arrays will have shape (1, 2, 3).

-   If the same array is partitioned into 48 partitions then all forty eight sub-arrays will have shape (1, 1, 1).
+* If the same array is partitioned into 48 partitions then all forty eight sub-arrays will have shape (1, 1, 1).